Sawall-Lab/Lab_management/3_Water_quality_sampling/Total_Alkalinity_Sampling.md

 <h2 id="Analysis">Analysis</h2>

 Analysis of the TA samples is conducted using the Metrohm Titrator and the attached Tiamo software, located in room 305.
-The protocol for this process is outlined [here]()
+The protocol for this process is outlined [here](../4_Water_quality_analyses/Metrohm_Titrator_&_Tiamo_Software.md).